 When you meet with your lawyer or mediator, they will provide a questionnaire for you to complete which includes a list of all of your assets and debts.
 The following is a list of common types of property which you will have to provide details about: Real estate – matrimonial home, recreational properties, … Continue reading What type of property needs to be divided when we decide to divorce?

 If spouses hold property in joint names, the law presumes that you intend to share that property equally.
 When you and your spouse separate, once joint tenancy is severed, you will be presumed to each have an equal one-half interest in the property.
-Therefore, although it may be that one party did not contribute financially … Continue reading If my spouse and I hold property in joint names, how does that affect the division of property on separation and divorce?
+Therefore, although it may be that one party did not … Continue reading If my spouse and I hold property in joint names, how does that affect the division of property on separation and divorce?

 While you are working, you will acquire CPP credits to you as an individual.
 Similarly, your working spouse will accumulate CPP credits.
 The number of credits you receive is based on your income level.
 These credits are considered to be assets when you and your spouse separate.
-Just like your vehicle or your house, these … Continue reading What happens to my Canada Pension Plan when I separate from my spouse?
+Just like your vehicle or your … Continue reading What happens to my Canada Pension Plan when I separate from my spouse?

 Before you get too far into your thinking of what solutions you want as far as your post-separation life, you should figure out how you want to get divorced.
 There are 3 common approaches you can use.
-At the very least, I recommend that you become informed about these process choices so you can be … Continue reading Divorcing This Year?
+At the very least, I recommend that you become informed about these process choices so you … Continue reading Divorcing This Year?
 Consider Your Options

 In Alberta, new legislation was passed on February 1, 2012 with sweeping changes to how marriage and divorce affects your will.
 It used to be that entering into a marriage or an Adult Interdependent Partner Agreement revoked any existing will.
 Under the new legislation, these events do not revoke an existing will.
 However, … Continue reading Do I have to update my will upon getting married or getting divorced?